PacktPublishing/Computer-Vision-on-AWS/README.md

-# Computer Vision using AWS AI Services
+# Computer Vision on AWS